YoavCodes/salmon/readme.md

 # HighFin.js - Lightening Fast Overview
 HighFin.js is a flexible and configurable Javascript framework.
 Built on Node.js for building next generation client-side apps, fast.

-Get the most out of your hires by letting them own features front and back-end without context switching between languages.

-"Advanced, super fast templating engine designed for logic centric and/or text centric templates on a case by case basis"

 **Table of Contents**
 - High-level Overview
 - Installation